DanielHaas21/MathBit/web-app/docs/web-app.md

 # MathBit - `web-app`

-This package contains the frontend remix based app and its libraries, most notably the [ui-toolkit](./ui-toolkit.md)
+This package contains the frontend react-router based app and its libraries, most notably the [ui-toolkit](./ui-toolkit.md)

 ### Prerequisites